iptv-org/iptv/.github/CONTRIBUTING.md

 - find the channel you are interested in
 - copy it `id` and paste it to the `tvg-id` attribute of the channel description inside the playlist
 - copy the `<display-name>` tag value and paste it into the `tvg-name` attribute of the channel description.
-The result should look something like this:
+The result should be something like this:

 ```xml
 #EXTINF:-1 tvg-id="cnn" tvg-name="CNN",CNN